khoidt2604/EDA_tech_layoffs_sql/README.md

 - Which companies had the highest layoffs in each year?
 - How did cumulative layoffs grow month by month?

-This project shows how SQL can be used to transform cleaned transactional data into actionable insights.
+This project demonstrates how SQL can turn a cleaned dataset into clear analytical findings.

 ---

 ## 📂 Dataset Description

-This project uses the same cleaned layoffs dataset from the previous SQL data-cleaning project.
+This project uses the cleaned layoffs dataset from my previous SQL data-cleaning project.

 The analysis is performed on the table: